 Are Buck Knives good for whittling?

 Yes, they are and produce high-quality, affordable knives.
 These knives are built to last and look great for a long time.
-If you like traditional knives, you can as well like the buck knife.
-Buck has the right mix of folding and fixed blade knives for any occasion.
+If you like traditional knives, you can also like the buck knife.
+Buck has the right mix of folding and fixed-blade knives for any occasion.

 Look for a sheepsfoot blade where the tip of the knife is aligned with the cutting edge, like a utility knife or standard bench knife.
-Pocketknife blades have a drop-point shape, which centers the tip of the knife in the middle of the knife blade.
+Pocket knife blades have a drop-point shape, which centers the tip of the knife in the middle of the blade.